Arabinogalactan Gummies: The Manufacturing Details That Decide Success

 This is why bench success doesn’t guarantee line success.
 Deposit temperature, residence time, and shear can all change how the gummy sets when arabinogalactan is involved.

-Shelf life is usually a physical problem, not an ingredient problem
+Shelf life is a physical problem, not an ingredient problem

-When arabinogalactan gummies struggle in stability, the issue is often physical performance: moisture migration, stickiness, texture drift, or surface changes.
-Those are the things consumers notice immediately-even when everything else looks “within spec.”
+When arabinogalactan gummies struggle in stability, the issue is physical performance: moisture migration, stickiness, texture drift, or surface changes.
+Consumers notice those immediately—even when everything else looks “within spec.”

-These issues are usually tied back to aw targets, cooling/curing profiles, and packaging barrier performance-not a single “bad batch.”
+These issues trace back to aw targets, cooling/curing profiles, and packaging barrier performance—not a single “bad batch.”

 Packaging isn’t a final step—it’s part of the system

-Arabinogalactan can amplify the consequences of packaging choices.
-If the package allows too much moisture exchange, you may see stickiness, clumping, or a slow texture shift that doesn’t appear in short bench tests.
+Arabinogalactan amplifies the consequences of packaging choices.
+If the package allows too much moisture exchange, expect stickiness, clumping, or a slow texture shift that doesn’t appear in short bench tests.

 cGMP-minded quality control for arabinogalactan gummies